kaypee90/here_geocoder_wrapper/README.rst

 heregeocoder - Python wrapper for Here.com Geocoder API!
+(Archived and discontinued)
 ---------------------------------------------------------

 The is a python wrapper built around here.com geocoder rest api.